-- 4.1 For the purposes of Merit Assessment, changes made to criteria within this Handbook and/or the relevant Faculty Guidelines shall only apply from the approved date forward. - 4.2 For the purposes of applying for Renewal, or for Tenure, as set out in Article 28 of the Collective Agreement, an academic staff member may choose to be evaluated under current approved criteria in both this Handbook and Faculty Guidelines, or those in place at the time of appointment.
-An academic staff member who applies for promotion not linked to an application for tenure may choose to be evaluated under current approved criteria in both this Handbook and Faculty Guidelines, or the promotion application date, or the date of hire, whichever is later.
+- 4.1 For the purposes of Merit Assessment, changes made to criteria within this Handbook and/or the relevant Faculty Guidelines shall only apply from the approved date forward. - 4.2 For the purposes of applying for Renewal, Transfer, or for Tenure, as set out in Article 28 of the Collective Agreement, an academic staff member may choose to be evaluated under current approved criteria in both this Handbook and Faculty Guidelines, or those in place at the time of appointment.
+An academic staff member who applies for promotion not linked to an application for tenure may choose to be evaluated under current approved criteria in both this Handbook and Faculty Guidelines, or under criteria in effect three years prior to the promotion application date, or the date of hire, whichever is later.